sankusrikarthikeya-19/KLH-FED_2026_Session6-TeamID_3/README.md

 "**, developed for (DDCA) course.

 This PPT explains the design and simulation of an 8-bit signed arithmetic unit for addition and subtraction.
-It covers the circuit design, working process, Two’s Complement,and simulation testing.
+It covers the circuit design, working process, Two’s Complement, and simulation testing.

 ---
 ## Slide Deck Overview(10 Slides)